 What is TPE?

-TPE is a revolutionary new material that’s 100% recyclable, as well as PVC-free, Phthalate-free, and BPA-free.
-It’s also amazingly slip-resistant!
+TPE is a material that’s PVC-free and BPA-free.
+It’s also slip-resistant!

 Are TPE products as durable as other similar products in the marketplace?

 Most of the products that compete with TPE products are made of PVC (Polyvinyl Chloride).
 While PVC is certainly durable, TPE is more elastic and can be stretched further than PVC, yet maintain its original shape.
 TPE material is also stronger than PVC, it lasts longer, and it offers the same resistance to acids, alcohols, and cleaning solutions as PVC.